Antonio Franchi: Theorical works

 Apart from painting, Franchi had scholarly interests: he studied philosophy and worked on scientific inventions.
 His treatise on painting, Trattato della teorica pittoresca, was completed shortly before his death but left unpublished until 1739, when Giuseppe Rigacci (fl.
-1740) oversaw its publication, dedicated it to the Florentine collector and biographer Niccolò Gabburri and even provided it with a new title: La teorica della pittura.
+1740) oversaw its publication, dedicated it to the Florentine collector and biographer Niccolò Gabburri, and even provided it with a new title: La teorica della pittura.
 Rigacci may also have altered the structure and contents of the treatise.
 A few days before his death, Franchi described his ‘little treatise’ to the painter and theorist Ludovico David, whose L’amore dell’arte had influenced him: the first section was to have four chapters of general introduction, followed by five chapters on the forms of painting (chiaroscuro; reflected colour and colour harmony; perspective; colours in shadows; foreshortening) and finally four chapters on particular artistic problems (reflections on water; drapery folds; painting cupolas).

 Franchi’s contemporary biographers said that he was a follower of the great colourists, and this interest is reflected in his concern for colour and light.
 Although he described two aspects of disegno (perspective and foreshortening), others, such as anatomy, proportion and the study of antiquity, were omitted.
-He ignored the literary basis of painting (invention), although there is mention of it in the published work (chaps 19–20, 23).
-Despite his Venetian sympathies as a artist, as a critic and pedagogue he found that his contemporaries painted too quickly and too abundantly.
+He ignored the literary basis of painting (invention), although there is mention of it in the published work (chaps.
+19–20, 23).
+Despite his Venetian sympathies as an artist, as a critic and pedagogue, he found that his contemporaries painted too quickly and too abundantly.
 The second section was planned as a miscellaneous collection of topics relating to connoisseurship and artistic taste (e.g. ‘How to distinguish good from bad pictures’; ‘What people mean when they say a picture is well brushed’; ‘It is shown that speed in painting is incompatible with perfection’).
 The published work has a more traditional pedagogic format that depends largely upon Gian Paolo Lomazzo.

+Death

+He died on 18 July 1709 in Florence.
+He is buried in the San Felice.